Priority sorting program for Inquiry Based Learning Courses

 By popular request of students, the program was initially designed to quickly and efficiently display to students "who was up next" in the order of presentations; now, at the end of each class, I press the spacebar to reorder the list to the next day's recentness values.
 The program has also had the effect of giving a more transparent and fluid grading scheme, where students can quickly understand why they are or are not being chosen for a presentation.

-More details about every facet of this program can be found in the ReadMe.rtf file above, written by Brian Knapp.
+More details about every facet of this program can be found in the ReadMe.rtf file (enclosed in either package), written by Brian Knapp.

 Here are the files to download:

 New package, with priority queu at the top of the screen.
 This is perfectly suited for rooms where the projector screen covers the blackboard or whiteboard, but one may pull down the screen just a few feet to allow for blackboard use "in the spotlight."